MissStrong/ICS4U/Unit 1/Note 1 - Introduction to Java.md

 #### 1. Comments

-Comments are used to write words in your program to help explain what is going on.
+Comments are used to write words in our program to help explain what is going on.
 There are two types of comments: single-line and multi-line.

 * **Multi-line comments** take up multiple lines of code.
 They start with `/*` or `/**` and end with `*/` (the `*` at the beginning of each line in between is optional).